SaraCoder: Orchestrating Semantic and Structural Cues for Resource-Optimized Repository-Level Code Completion: Experiments

 \subsubsection{Datasets}

-We primarily utilize two datasets here: CrossCodeEval and RepoEval-Updated.
-Table~\ref{tab:dataset} shows details. \begin{itemize}[leftmargin=0.2cm] \item \textbf{CrossCodeEval~\cite{crosscodeeval}:} This benchmark evaluates code completion in complex Cross-File scenarios like type inference and dependency analysis.
-It is ideal for assessing performance that requires a deep understanding of code across multiple files. \item \textbf{RepoEval-Updated~\cite{Graphcoder}:} Expanded from RepoEval~\shortcite{zhang-etal-2023-repocoder}, this new version, includes repositories of varying scales and duplication rates, offering a better way to evaluate In-File completion performance.

-\end{itemize} We use CrossCodeEval to test models on code completion tasks that involve complex cross-file dependencies.
-RepoEval-Updated will assess other aspects like basic syntax, common API usage, and local context understanding.
+We primarily utilize two datasets here: CrossCodeEval and RepoEval-Updated. \textbf{(1) CrossCodeEval~\cite{crosscodeeval}:} This benchmark evaluates code completion in complex Cross-File scenarios like type inference and dependency analysis.
+It is ideal for assessing performance that requires a deep understanding of code across multiple files. \textbf{(2) RepoEval-Updated~\cite{Graphcoder}:} Expanded from RepoEval~\cite{zhang-etal-2023-repocoder}, this new version, includes repositories of varying scales, offering a better way to evaluate In-File completion performance.
+We use CrossCodeEval to test models on code completion tasks required complex cross-file dependencies.
+RepoEval-Updated assesses basic syntax, common API usage, and local context understanding.
+Table~\ref{tab:dataset} shows details.